pamela-project/slambench/README.md

 }

 @inproceedings{Bodin2018,
-author    = "Bruno Bodin and Harry Wagstaff and Sajad Saeedi and Luigi Nardi and Emanuele Vespa and Mayer, {John H} and Andy Nisbet and Mikel Luján and Steve Furber and Davison, {Andrew J} and Kelly, {Paul H.J.} and Michael O'Boyle", title     = "SLAMBench2: Multi-Objective Head-to-Head Benchmarking for Visual SLAM", booktitle = "{IEEE Intl.
+author    = "Bruno Bodin and Harry Wagstaff and Sajad Saeedi and Luigi Nardi and Emanuele Vespa and Mayer, {John H} and Andy Nisbet and Mikel Luj{\'a}n and Steve Furber and Davison, {Andrew J} and Kelly, {Paul H.J.} and Michael O'Boyle", title     = "SLAMBench2: Multi-Objective Head-to-Head Benchmarking for Visual SLAM", booktitle = "{IEEE Intl.
 Conf. on Robotics and Automation (ICRA)}", year = {2018},